 Objectives identified in the Policy, Plan or Programme Influences on the Drought Plan 2022 and the SEA objectives about bathing waters across Europe.
 Directive 2006/7/EC will repeal the Directive 76/160/EEC in 2014.
 Council of Europe (2000) European Landscape Convention (Florence ce Convention) The European Landscape Convention is an international convention focusing specifically on landscape.
 The UK Government signed the European Landscape Convention in 2006 and it became binding from March 2007.
 The SEA should take landscape quality into account and include water quality in the assessment framework.
 Ramsar Convention (1971) The Convention on Wetlands of Internat ional Importance The Convention on Wetlands (Ramsar, Iran, 1971) (the "Ramsar Convention") is an intergovernmental treaty that embodies the commitments of its member countries to maintain the ecological character of their Wetlands of International Importance and to plan for the "wise use", or sustainable use, of all of the wetlands in their territories.
 The impacts of the Drought Plan 2022 options on important wetland habitats must be considered as part of the SEA.
-United Nations (1992), Convention on Biological Diversity (CBD) The main objectives are: Conservation of biological diversity Sustainable use of its components Fair and equitable sharing of benefits arising from genetic resources United Nations Economic Commission for Europe (1998) Aarhus Conformation, Public Participation in Decision-making and Access to J The Aarhus Convention grants the public rights regarding access to information, public participation and access to justice, in governmental decision-making processes on matters concerning the local, national and transboundary environment.
+United Nations (1992), Convention on Biological Diversity (CBD) The main objectives are: Conservation of biological diversity Sustainable use of its components Fair and equitable sharing of benefits arising from genetic resources United Nations Economic Commission for Europe (1998) Aarhus Co.
+Information, Public Participation in Decision-making and Access to J. The Aarhus Convention grants the public rights regarding access to information, public participation and access to justice, in governmental decision-making processes on matters concerning the local, national and transboundary environment.
 It focuses on interactions between the public and public authorities.
 The Aarhus Convention has been ratified by the European Community, which has begun applying Aarhus-type principles in its legislation, notably the Water Framework Directive (Directive 2000/60/EC).
-The commitment to conserving biological diversity must be considered in any Drought Plan 2022 options and the SEA should seek to promote the protection and enhancement of biodiversity.
-The Environment Neise Directive (Directive 2002/40/EC) options.
-The END aims to define a common approach intended to avoid, prevent or reduce on a prioritised basis the harmful effects, including annoyance, due to the exposure to environmental noise.
+The Environment Noise Directive (Directive 2002/49/EC) The END aims to define a common approach intended to avoid, prevent or reduce on a prioritised basis the harmful effects, including annoyance, due to the exposure to environmental noise.
 It also aims to provide the basis for developing EU measures to reduce noise emitted by major sources, in particular road and rail vehicles and infrastructure, aircraft, outdoor and industrial equipment and mobile machinery.
 The SEA assessment framework should include for the protection against excessive noise.
-United Nations (2002), Commitments arising from the World Summit on Sustainable Development, Johannesburg
+United Nations (2002), Commitments arising from the World Summi Johannesburg t on Sustainable Development,